nealcaren/SOCI101/_build/html/_sources/lessons/exam1.md

 # Exam 1

-The midterm exam is Thursday, September 28th during class.
+The midterm exam is Thursday, October 1st.

 The exam is multiple-choice and administered on Sakai.
 There are three